paulospx/sonarqube-r/README.md

 # SonarQube R
-How to upload your R project *lintr* information into SonarQube.
+Uploading your R project *lintr* information into SonarQube.
 This can be used as a *plugin*, to insert R language issues with sonar scanner.